RichardPar/JetsonCUDA_DOODS/README.md

 <br>

 # NOTES:
+* **This does not use DOCKER or anything like that!
 * I am not a C++ developer! this is my first one!
 * Error checking is meh...!